 If you’re the type of person that’s scared that opening up new credit cards will mess up your credit, then business credit cards are a perfect way for you to still earn points and miles.
 You’ll get the card, but nothing will appear on your credit report.
 When you apply for a business card, the only thing that might show up on your credit report is a hard inquiry, which only has a temporary impact on your credit score and no impact at all after 1 year.

-Most personal cards have a business version of the same card.
+3. Business credit cards give you more opportunities to earn signup bonuses.
+The other reason you should be looking at business cards is that they give you more cards that you can open to earn signup bonuses.
+For example, most personal cards have a business version of the same card.
 By getting both the personal and business version of a card, you can essentially double up your signup bonuses.
-As an example, last year, I signed up for the American Express SPG card and the American Express SPG Business Card.
-American Express only allows you to earn the signup bonus on each card once, but since I got both cards, I essentially was able to get the same bonus twice.
-Instead of getting 35,000 SPG points, I was able to earn 70,000 SPG points.
+As an example, last year, I signed up for the American Express SPG card (this card no longer exists) and the American Express SPG Business Card (this card also no longer exists).
+Since I got both cards, I was able to earn more points than I otherwise might have if I opted only to get personal cards.

 How To Get A Business Credit Card